 Environmental monitoring programs at SRS examine both radiological and nonradiological constituents that Site activities could release into the environment.
-Chapter 5, Radiological Environmental Monitoring Program, discusses the radiological components of this monitoring program.
+Chapter 5, Radiological Environmental Monitoring Program, discusses the radiological components of this monitoring program, while this chapter focuses on the nonradiological constituents.

-The nonradiological monitoring program collects and analyzes air, water, sediment, and fish samples from numerous locations throughout SRS and the surrounding area.
+The nonradiological monitoring program collects and analyzes air, water, sludge, sediment, and fish samples from numerous locations throughout SRS and the surrounding area.
 The program consists of two focus areas: 1) effluent monitoring, and 2) environmental surveillance.
 The objective of the effluent monitoring program is to demonstrate the Site is complying with permits, and the focus of the environmental surveillance program is to assess the